MajjK/2048-HexEdition/README.md

 * Saving/Loading game instance to/from .xml file - live replay

 ## Setup
-Clone the repo and install all required dependiences (You can do it by pip).
-Then just start "2048-HexEdition.py"
+Clone the repo and install all required dependiences.
+Then just run "modules/main.py"